shussey/claude-test/README.md

 # Learning to Build with Claude - A Journey from Zero to MCP Server

+This repository is an impementation of a [Model Context Protocol](https://github.com/modelcontextprotocol) server but that isnt the point.
+The point is how little I had to do to make this and then use it.
+\
+\
-This project documents my journey of creating a stock market data server with minimal coding experience, using Claude AI as my guide.
+The following documents my journey of creating a stock market MCP server with minimal coding experience and almost no actual coding, using Claude AI as my guide.
 From learning MCP had been published by Anthropic to having this working server was about 2 hours with some of that just playing with Claude which I hadnt used before.
+\
+\
 It demonstrates how AI can help bridge the gap between having an idea and implementing it, even for those just starting their coding journey.
 \
 \
 NOTE: I didnt read the [Marketstack](https://marketstack.com/) API documentation.
 I didnt read the MCP sample code, except at the end when I had some problems getting Claude Desktop to load the new server.
 And even then it wasnt a code problem.
 It was a formatting issue in the Returns section of the README.md